Advertiser Disclosure

 Gaining Access

 The VIP Lounge in Santa Cruz de la Sierra is part of the Priority Pass network.
-You can get a Priority Pass membership with several credit cards, such as the Chase Sapphire Reserve®, The Platinum Card® from American Express, and the Capital One Venture X Rewards Credit Card (enrollment required).
+You can get a Priority Pass membership with several credit cards, such as the Chase Sapphire Reserve®, The Platinum Card® from American Express, and the Capital One Venture X Rewards Credit Card.
+Note that enrollment may be required for lounge access so be sure to check your card’s benefit requirements.

 Upon entry, check in at the cashier station in the far corner, near the kitchen.
 Children under 10 years old can enter for free when accompanying an adult.